darkodekan/crypto-telegram-bot/README.md

 - /f - price for favorite coins
 - /s COIN - save a coin to favorites
 - /d COIN - delete a coin from favorites
-- /cc CURRENCY - change currency(EUR, USD, GBP..) use internatinal standard three letter code.
+- /cc CURRENCY - change currency(EUR, USD, GBP..) use international standard three letter code.

 Developer: @darko_dekan on Telegram

+## Running and configuration

+If you wish to deploy the bot on your PC or virtual private server you need to configure the bot with config.py file.
+Go to terminal and run:
+python3 bot.py

+If you want to deploy it on on a web server with Flask module(such as PythonAnywhere) set WEB_SERVER in config.py to True.

 ## Future

 - unit or/and integrations tests to be implemented
 - /mc multiple prices option
 - fixing formatting currency
-- getting graph within certain time interval
+- getting graph within certain time interval(/h eth 02/03/2011 02/03/2021)
 - add .gitignore and remove pycache and other files
 - notifications for rise or drop
 - notify feature